 Why did Magnet decide to only recognize accredited certifications?

-Please see the information published by the ANCC Magnet Program regarding the rationale for the decision to only include accredited certifications in their program.
+Please see the information published by the ANCC Magnet Program regarding the rationale for the decision to only include currently accredited certifications and those from programs that were accredited at the time the of certification.
 Nurses should contact Magnet staff directly with questions about the impact of this change on their organization’s Magnet status.

 State Licensure-related